wealthySlave/content-ops/content/pages/index.md

       url: >-
         /images/DALL·E 2025-03-14 11.38.11 - A professional logo for 'Portland
         Windows Cleaning' featuring ultra-clean, sparkling windows with an enhanced shine effect.
-The design should include .webp
+The design should include .png
       altText: Unblock your team boost your time to production preview
       elementId: ''
       type: ImageBlock